koenrh/dnscontrol-action/README.md

 ### push

-Run the action with the 'push' arugment to publish the changes to the specified DNS providers.
+Run the action with the 'push' argument to publish the changes to the specified DNS providers.

 Running the action with the 'push' argument will publish the changes with the